-QuickConnect with Brownout Detection is designed to allow you to fly safely through most short duration power interruptions, however, the root cause of these interruptions must be corrected before the next flight to prevent catastrophic safety issues.
+QuickConnect with Brownout Detection is designed to allow you to fly safely through most short duration power interruptions, however, the root cause of these interruptions must be corrected before the next flight to prevent a crash.

-Note: If a brownout occurs in-flight it is vital that the cause of the brownout be determined and corrected
+Note: If a brownout occurs in flight it is vital that the cause of the brownout be determined and corrected.